-‘It was the best of times, it was the worst of times…’ – the famous quote from Charles Dickens was the perfect opening line used at the recent Loyalty Magazine conference in London to describe the current state of the loyalty marketing industry.
-As a judge for the loyalty magazine awards, I joined industry experts gathered to discuss the ‘perfect storm’ of data concerns in marketing (due to GDPR regulation), the complexity (and opportunities) from emerging loyalty technology platforms and also to demonstrate ways that we, as loyalty leaders, are delivering commercial returns through the projects and programmes we operate.
-The conference was an ideal opportunity to connect with other industry experts from around the world, and this article captures some of the key themes of the day.
+“It was the best of times, it was the worst of times…” — the famous quote from Charles Dickens was the perfect opening line used at the recent Loyalty Magazine conference in London to describe the current state of the loyalty marketing industry.
+As one of the judges for the Loyalty Magazine Awards, I joined other industry experts from all over the world to discuss the ‘perfect storm’ within loyalty marketing today.
+We debated data concerns in marketing (due to GDPR regulation), the complexity (and opportunities) with emerging loyalty technology platforms and also the pressure to demonstrate ways that we, as loyalty leaders, are delivering commercial returns through the projects and programmes we operate.
+The conference was an ideal opportunity to connect with other industry leaders from around the world, and this article captures some of the key themes of the day.

 Customers in Control

-GDPR was discussed as a major challenge for brands who manage customer databases.
-Although currently limited to companies with customers in Europe, the experts view was that similar legislation will certainly be adopted as standard globally, although the timescales will vary.
+GDPR was discussed as a major challenge for brands that manage customer databases.
+Although currently limited to companies with customers in Europe, the experts’ view was that similar legislation will certainly be adopted as standard globally, although the timescales will vary.
 It makes sense therefore to plan accordingly, as the potential backlash from any breach makes privacy a key management concern for the industry.

 While companies who capture data currently use it to benefit themselves and their programme members, an interesting idea emerged as to whether consumers may in time begin to transfer their data from one brand to another (eg Tesco to Sainsbury) in order to personally monetise this asset which clearly they own.
 While there are no signs yet of this power shift, it certainly offers an interesting perspective — and challenge — to those of us who own or manage large and powerful customer databases.

-Impressive results were also shared from a leading programme in the South African market which invites its members to ‘Make Every Swipe Count‘.
+Impressive results were also shared from a leading programme in the South African market which invites its members to “Make Every Swipe Count”.
 A delightful community-based programme, its success is attributed to solving key social issues that customers truly care about.
 Launched in 1997, My School/My Village/My Planet programme is a world class example of delivering double-digit sales growth for its partner stores through the power of ‘convenient charity’.
-In addition to funding charity donations of almost half a million dollars every month, the programme itself is also profitable and benefits from extra-ordinary word-of-mouth marketing which they measure using the ‘net promoter score‘ methodology.
+In addition to funding charity donations of almost half a million dollars every month, the programme itself is also profitable and benefits from consistent word-of-mouth marketing which is measured using the net promoter score approach.

 Liquid Barcodes is a leading global loyalty technology company specialized for the convenience store and foodservice industries.
 Our proprietary cloud-based technology platform allow retailers to create and manage their digital marketing campaigns with a proprietary process we call the “customer connection cycle’ to engage, promote and reward customers activities in real-time across digital and media channels.